JLuc/scribus-project-manager/README.md

 * strtrim : basic string trim

 ### Environnement tools
-This project is primarily created and used on Ubuntu 14.04 It includes the following tools, that might depend on the OS :
+This project is primarily created and used on Ubuntu 14.04.

+It includes the following tools, that might depend on the OS :
 * sla_icon : adds specific icon on SLA file(s) for nautilus view
 * clean_icon : removes user-added icon on file or folder

+These scripts can be made callable via nautilus action's menus.

 ## Configuration data